vulnman/vulnman.github.io/content/docs/User Guide/report-generation.md

 The reports in vulnman are generated from templates.

 A simple default template is included, but you may want to [customize](/docs/advanced-topics/report-templates/) it to make it yours.
+The default template is quite minimalistic, since in most cases a custom one would be used anyway.

 ## Report List
 You can have multiple reports for your projects, in case your customer wants to have for example an english, and a german report.